Sprüth Magers: History

 In February 1983, Monika Sprüth opened her first gallery in Cologne with a focus on female artists.

-Emblematic of this perspective is Sprüth's publishing venture Eau de Cologne: an "effervescent, shape-shifting magazine, featuring almost exclusively women artists and art practitioners – which she published, with accompanying exhibitions, three times between 1985 and 1989".
+Philomene Magers, a long-time friend of Sprüth's from Bonn, took over her mother Philomene Magers Sr.'s gallery in 1989 at the age of 24, following her mother's death.
+Previously, her mother had established the gallery in 1971 in the West German capital, focusing on showing work by young female artists like Rosemarie Trockel and conceptual artist Astrid Klein, as well as representing male artists such as Joseph Beuys and American sculptor Donald Judd.
+Emblematic of a female-focused perspective is Sprüth's publishing venture Eau de Cologne: a "magazine, featuring almost exclusively women artists and art practitioners – which she published, with accompanying exhibitions, three times between 1985 and 1989".
 Combining theoretical discourse with visual practice, Eau de Cologne "gave artists such as Trockel, Barbara Kruger, Jenny Holzer, Cindy Sherman, and Louise Lawler a European venue to pursue their own self-making and critical empowerment".
 The first two editions in 1985 and 1987 were edited solely by Sprüth and featured early work by Sherman and Kruger as cover art.

-While Sprüth's interest and belief in the influence of women was a notable aspect of her gallery, she also had an important role in developing the early careers of such artists as conceptualists Peter Fischli & David Weiss, photographers Andreas Gursky and Thomas Demand, and painters Andreas Schulze, George Condo, Axel Kasseböhmer, and Thomas Scheibitz.
-All of these artists are still represented by Sprüth and Magers more than thirty-five years later.
+While Sprüth's interest and belief in the influence of women was a notable aspect of her gallery, she also represented conceptual artists Peter Fischli & David Weiss, photographers Andreas Gursky and Thomas Demand, and painters Andreas Schulze, George Condo, Axel Kasseböhmer, and Thomas Scheibitz.
+All of these artists are still represented by Sprüth and Magers.

 It was also in Cologne that Philomene Magers opened her gallery in 1991, with a focus primarily on post-war figures including Donald Judd, Robert Morris, Dan Flavin, Ad Reinhardt, John Baldessari, Richard Artschwager, and Ed Ruscha.

-Sprüth and Magers cooperated for many years before their complementary programmes and shared interests led them to run the galleries together since 1998.
-As J.S.
-Marcus writes in an Art + Auction article from 2009, this convergence created "a powerhouse on the European art scene.
-Serving as a primary gallery for some of the world's most important artists – including the German photographers Andreas Gursky and Thomas Demand and the American artists Cindy Sherman and Jenny Holzer – Sprüth Magers symbolized Cologne's importance as an art center".
+Sprüth and Magers cooperated for many years before their complementary programs and shared interests led them to run the galleries together since 1998.
+They represented the German photographers Andreas Gursky and Thomas Demand and the American artists Cindy Sherman and Jenny Holzer.
 In 2015 Monika Sprüth and Philomene Magers were placed at number 13 in ArtReview's "Power 100" list of the 100 most influential people in the contemporary art world.
-The gallery constantly expands its roster of artists, more recently with younger artists such as Pamela Rosenkranz, David Ostrowski, Kaari Upson and Cao Fei, as well as the estates of Bernd and Hilla Becher, Craig Kauffman, Otto Piene and Hanne Darboven.
-The intention of the gallery is to show the artists who have a long-term cultural significance.
-Therefore, KRAFTWERK was included in the gallery program, with their importance for music history and visual understanding.
+More recently the gallery began representing younger artists such as Pamela Rosenkranz, David Ostrowski, Kaari Upson and Cao Fei, as well as the estates of Bernd and Hilla Becher, Craig Kauffman, Otto Piene and Hanne Darboven.
+The intention of the gallery is to show artists who have a long-term cultural significance.
+Kraftwerk was included in the gallery program due to their importance in music history and their visual understanding.
 Following their initial merger, Sprüth Magers expanded further with a gallery space in Munich and a London gallery in 2003, located on Berkeley Street in Mayfair first and on Grafton Street since 2007.
 The latest expansion of Sprüth Magers is an office in Seoul.